jasonm23/onlisp-markdown/onlisp.md

    it.

-2. It’s less powerful, because the expression is evaluated with no lexical con- text.
+2. It’s less powerful, because the expression is evaluated with no lexical context.
 Among other things, this means that you can’t refer to ordinary variables visible outside the expression being evaluated.